 Customer lifetime value helps to answer questions such as:

-Your subscriber return on investment measures how much profit you receive from each of your subscribers–helping you understand the true nature of their growth and if it’s sustainable.
+Your return on investment measures how much profit you receive from your subscriber base.
+Helping you understand the true nature of their growth and if it’s sustainable.

 You might have a high LTV, but it’s only sustainable if your customer acquisition cost is lower than the customer lifetime value.